Jason Eppink

 Jason Eppink (born 1983) is an American curator, designer, and prankster.
 His projects emphasize participation, mischief, surprise, wonder, generosity, transgression, free culture, and anti-consumerism, and they are staged in public spaces and online as street art, urban interventions, and playful online services and hoaxes, frequently for non-consenting audiences.

 Eppink served as Curator of Digital Media at Museum of the Moving Image in New York City from 2006-2018.
 His work at the museum revolved around participation in a variety of fields, including video games, interactive art, remix, animated GIFs, and online communities.

 Additionally, Jason Eppink is a senior agent with prank group Improv Everywhere, a member of art collective Flux Factory, and a recurring character (40-Year-Old Goosey) on The Chris Gethard Show.

+He is featured in the documentary films The World Before Your Feet (dir.
+Jeremy Workman, 2018) and Lily Topples the World (dir.
+Jeremy Workman, 2021).

-Notable Design/Prank Projects
+Notable design/prank projects

 Pixelator

 In 2007, Jason Eppink created a series of boxes from foam core and diffusion gel that he placed over video billboards at the entrances to New York City subway stations, turning advertisements into abstract geometric art.
 Eppink published a video and diagrams to encourage others to continue and improve on the project.